Adding users and user groups for protection

 Protected groups tab

-Use the three-dot menu icon to view options for each group:
+Select the three-dot menu to view options for each group:

 Protected groups menu options